Willdonee/sakupintar/README.md

 $ npx expo start
 ```

-6. open expo in yout device scen the QR code
+6. open expo in your device scen the QR code

 ## Contributing